 An assessment of how climate change impacts farming, urban populations, wildlife, and more in the Great Lakes region has been released by the Environmental Law & Policy Center.

-The Notre Dame Linked Experimental Ecosystem Facility (ND-LEEF) will host an event in their “Science at Sunset” series from 6:30 to 7:30 p.m. on Thursday, July 19, 2018.
-This event will take place at the ND-LEEF Morrison Pavilion within St. Patrick’s County Park located on Laurel Road in...
+The University of Notre Dame’s Linked Experimental Ecosystem Facility (ND-LEEF) will host an event in their “Science at Sunset” series from 6:30 to 7:30 p.m. on Thursday, May 2, 2019.
+The event will take place at the Morrison Family Pavilion within St. Patrick’s County Park located on Laurel Road in...